 Margarette is from the United States and has been living in Barcelona, Spain since 2019.
 She is currently in the fourth year of her bachelors degree in Global Communication Management, which is an interdisciplinary degree that combines international relations with communications.
 She is passionate about the subjects of peace and development, and the role that policy and the free press play in them.
 She is a board member of her university’s Model United Nations Organisation and an intern at the ACOS Alliance.
 She plans to continue her education with a masters degree.

 Dragos Leonida Brotac – Writer

-Dragos Leonida Brotac is a final year History and Politics student at the Open University, an online British university, with a strong background and passion in inclusive, flexible, and life-long education.
-He has experience in decolonising the curriculum, making lesson plans, supporting with events organisation, and representing the views of twenty thousand students in the decision-making process at his university.
-Alongside education, he supports environmentalism and human rights, and plans to develop his expertise though interships at European institutions or NGOs.
+Dragos Leonida Brotac holds a DipHE in History and Politics from the Open University.
+He has experience in decolonising the curriculum, making lesson plans, supporting events organisation, and representing the views of students at his university.
+Alongside education, he supports environmentalism and human rights, and plans to study Global Development after finishing his Bachelor’s Degree.

 Mariona Campmajó – Writer